ElAlbany/News-managment-system/README.md

                                for category admin must select one of the existing categories and this can be done in update and not neccessery in this stage.

-               3- display all news : display all existing news and if there isnt , so display message (there isnt news right now) if admins pressed on one of them then show its details.
+               3- display all news : display all existing news in numeric order ([1] article1 , [2]article2 .....etc)  and if there isnt , so display message (there isnt news right now) if admins pressed on one of them then show its details. (number is also index  this will let work be easier)

                4- remove news : display all news then remove one of selecting news and add button back .